 The rudder blade shall be in its fully lowered position.
-However for races sailed in shallow water, the sailing instructions may prescribe that this rule shall not apply.
+However, it may be raised momentarily to clear sea weed or other floating objects.
+For races sailed in shallow water, the sailing instructions may prescribe that this rule shall not apply.